 What is an AI agent?

 An AI agent is software that takes actions autonomously on your behalf.
 It is not a chatbot — it does not just generate text responses.
 It is not a rigid workflow automation — it does not just follow fixed rules.
-An AI agent reads inputs, decides what action is required, and executes that action in external systems.
+It turns a trigger into a completed action inside the tools you already run, with no person carrying each step by hand.

 Anthropic, the AI safety company behind Claude, defines the distinction precisely: agents "dynamically direct their own processes and tool usage, maintaining control over how they accomplish tasks" — unlike traditional workflows, which follow predefined code paths.[¹]